Get Started

 };

-// Display the chart using the configuration items and data just specified.
+// Display the chart using the configuration and the data defined above.

 myChart.setOption(option);